 Known for its enchanting deep green color, usually referred to as 'emerald green,' the emerald is a variety of the mineral beryl.
 The green color is caused by traces of chromium or sometimes vanadium that is present in the stone.
 Emeralds usually contain many surface reaching inclusions and are therefore it is important to read this article.
 The large number of inclusions also means that emeralds are not graded based on magnification, but rather, on what the eye can see.
 In fact, as long as there are not any visible flaws, the stone is considered flawless.

+Emeralds are actually quite resistant to scratching and abrasion, are rated a 7.5-8 on the Mohs Hardness Scale.
 This means they are durable enough for everyday wear!
 It is important to know about Emeralds is that many have inclusions.
 Jewelers call these special emerald inclusions as 'jardin'.
 Emerald jardin is very common, as Emeralds are considered a Type III stone (inclusions are usually expected on the market).
 However, some of these inclusions can reach the surface.
 And, surface-reaching inclusions can make a stone prone to chipping.
 Stones that don't have surface reaching inclusions are extremely rare and therefore almost all emeralds are treated with oil to enhance the clarity.
 So, by choosing a stone without (or with less) surface-reaching inclusions, your Emerald is durable enough to be set in an eternity ring!

 ETERNITY RING SETTINGS GUIDE: WHAT YOU NEED TO KNOW

 Ring Setting Matters